Brownei/skims-prototype-admin/README.md

 ![](https://github.com/Brownei/skims-prototype-admin/assets/108178828/079a296a-6b3f-472f-ab93-14028a326752)

+> **Warning**
+> This project is still in development and is not ready for production use.

 The Skims Admin Prototype was built to demonstrate how an intuitive admin interface can simplify the process of managing fashion collections.
 By centralizing the control of collections, styles, categories, and products, it empowers Skims' team to maintain a dynamic and diverse product catalog efficiently.

 ### Technologies Used:
 - Framework: Next.js
 - Styling: Tailwind CSS
-- User Management: Next-Auth
+- Authentication: Next-Auth
 - ORM: Prisma ORM
 - UI Components: shadcn/ui
 - File Uploads: uploadthing and Cloudinary
-- Payments infrastructure: (Working progress)
+- Transaction Infractructure: (Working progress)

 ### Getting Started
 To set up and run the Skims Admin Prototype locally, follow the installation and usage instructions in the project's documentation: